erabbit-dev/erabbit-ui/packages/docs/quick-start.md

 # Quick Start

-This section describes how to use Element Plus in your project.
+This section describes how to use Erabbit UI in your project.

 ## Usage